korovod/kenotron/CONTRIBUTING.md

    $ pre-commit install
    ```

-   (If Nanotron was already installed in the virtual environment, remove
+   (If Kénotron was already installed in the virtual environment, remove
    it with `uv pip uninstall nanotron` before reinstalling it in editable
    mode with the `-e` flag.)